svg-chan/SecurePasswordGenerator/README.md

 ## ✨ Why This Generator?

-Most password tools are either online (leaking your secrets) or binary blobs (unauditable).
-This is different.

 | 🚫 The Problem | ✅ Our Solution |
 |:---|:---|
 | **Cloud Leaks** — Online generators transmit passwords to servers | **100% Offline** — Never connects to internet.
 Air-gappable. |